 Self-hosted blogs are ones that you buy a domain, sign up for website hosting, then install a blog platform.
 Self-hosted blogs cost a little money to start up, less than $100 (for the year), but they provide you with the most options and greater control.
 If you want to make money, then a self-hosted blog is almost mandatory.
 While you can start out with a free hosted blog, most people will migrate to a self-hosted blog in order to make more money.
 Here is the best platform for a self-hosted blog.

 - WordPress.org (self-hosted) – Huh?
 Didn’t you say WordPress was free?
 Yes, I did.
 WordPress.com is the free option, where your site will be on a sub-domain, like mycoolblog.wordpress.com.
-WordPress.org is a content management system (CMS) that is installed on your own domain (get a free domain on SiteGround).
+WordPress.org is a content management system (CMS) that is installed on your own domain.
 It is still free to download, but you control everything.
 You host the system, you control it all.
 There are a few others, but I would only recommend WordPress.

 - WordPress.com – This version of WordPress is free to blog on.
 You don’t need hosting because they do it for you.
 There is a caveat.
 You get to choose a sub-domain for your WordPress site, such as mycoolblog.wordpress.com.
 You don’t get much control over what you can do with the look and feel, as well as what plugins you want to use on your site.
 You lack control using WordPress.com compared to self-hosted WordPress.